stalk-calvin/Java-Algorithms/src/main/java/org/calvin/String/README.md

 canConstruct("aa", "aab") -> true
 ```

+## RemoveComment

+Given a String array, we are going to read it element by element, can you write a method to remove block of comments marked with '/*' and '*\'.

 ## Reverse String

 Write a function that takes a string as input and returns the string reversed.